rebcabin/rebcabin.github.io/PythonYCombinators.md

 FI2I = Callable[[int], int]  # int -> int
 ```

-> [Type aliases](https://docs.python.org/3.10/library/typing.html#type-aliases) might afford an improvement over the technique in this article.
+> [Type aliases](https://docs.python.org/3.10/library/typing.html#type-aliases) might improve on the technique in this article.

 The input to $\mathscr{Y}$ is $\mathscr{D}$, the _domain code_. $\mathscr{D}$ is a function of `f`.
 We have already deduced that `f` must be $\mathscr{F}$ = factorial, type `FI2I`. $\mathscr{D}$ takes a `FI2I`, `f`, and returns the business function, also of type `FI2I`. $\mathscr{D}$ must be of type `FI2I` $\rightarrow$ `FI2I`.
 Here is $\mathscr{D}$ for factorial: